 You can even do this for each portfolio you have.
 So, if there is one portfolio you’d prefer to see your calendar for and another you’d prefer to see your portfolio dashboard, you can make that happen.
 Use this dashboard customisation tutorial to learn how.

 As a default all your tasks are shown on the dashboard, if you have a lot of tasks, that can be a bit overwhelming.
 You can control this by setting up your dashboard to only show tasks from a specific time period.

-If these sound useful, you can use the simple customisation tutorial here for instructions on how to set them up.
+If this sounds useful, use the simple customisation tutorial here for instructions on how to set it up.

 Upload Your own Documents

 Landlord Vision has built in document management features.
 If you want to upload any of your own documents, this handy tutorial will show you how.

 This gives you the opportunity to add legal documents (if you don’t want to use the ones already in Landlord Vision), inventory forms, EPC certificates, literally any document you could ever need.

 Once you’ve uploaded your own documents you can organise them by property so it’s fast and easy to find them when you need them.
 If you need signatures on your documents, you can also send them to get electronically signed from inside the software.

 If you aren’t already using this feature, you’re missing out on the extra level of organisation this brings.

 Following on from the last point, you can also upload your receipts to Landlord Vision, and they will be stored in the software right next to the expense item they relate to.